Pontifical Catholic University of Rio de Janeiro: Admission

 For undergraduate admission to PUC-Rio two exams are used: ENEM and its own vestibular test.
 The results of these tests are used in determining the distribution of academic scholarships to students.
 PUC-RIO accepted 12% of applicants for the class of 2022 making it a very selective institution.

 Research

-The Lua programming language was developed by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes, members of the Computer Graphics Technology Group at PUC-Rio, beginning in 1993.
+As mentioned before, the Lua programming language was developed by Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes, members of the Computer Graphics Technology Group at PUC-Rio, beginning in 1993.